eser/aya-website/CONTRIBUTING.md

 ### Conventions

 Using Deno Formatter should be fine for now.
-Also you need to run `turbo lint` before committing your changes.
+Also you need to run `pnpm lint` before committing your changes.

 ### Design Decisions